This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Groupon's value that present opportunities for upside or downside to the current Trefis price estimate for Groupon:

-- Groupon North America Take Rate: We expect this figure to increase from 53.4% in 2013 to nearly 70% by the end of our forecast period as a result of Groupon's focus on growing physical goods sales.
+- Groupon North America Take Rate: We expect this figure to increase from 55.2% in 2014 to around 62% by the end of our forecast period as a result of Groupon's focus on growing physical goods sales.
 However, there can be a downside of about 10% if the rate was to remain stable.
-This could happen if increase in take rate due to higher proportion of direct sales gets offset by loss of leverage over vendors due to growing competition.
+This could happen if increase in take rate due to higher proportion of direct sales gets offset by addition of higher quality (lower take rate) merchants.

 For additional details, select a driver above or select a division from the interactive Trefis split for Groupon at the top of the page.